munagalasandeep99/plywrightskyscanner/README.md

 ## Procedure

 <p>Step1 : create a file name skyscanner.spec.js in tests folder.</p>
-<p>Step 2: In skyscanner.spec.js add the code from the repository in</p>
+<p>Step 2: add the code of skyscanner.spec.js from the tests folder in the repository</p>

 <p>Step 3: Now open the terminal and execute the following command to run the test case we created above.</p>